RandomsCTF/stackstorm-forensics/README.md

 An automation pack for [StackStorm](https://github.com/StackStorm): various actions and ChatOps aliases for file/stream forensics and CTFs challenges.

-Although this pack was meant to power Randoms' own CTF helper, Marceline, it can also be reused as a set of independent StackStorm actions or as code somewhere else.
+Although this pack is meant to power Randoms' own CTF helper, Marceline, it can also be reused as a set of independent StackStorm actions or as code somewhere else.
 Whatever you want, really.

 ## Commands